Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Attack:** None

-**Duration:** Until the end of your current turn
+**Duration:** Until the end of your next turn

 </div>

-With a whispered prayer you transform into the wind for a moment, before reappearing quickly somewhere else.
-Gain the effects of the Dash minor action.
-For the duration of this effect, you move by teleportation.
+Striking a deal with the dark gods, they grant you power in exchange for your suffering.
+Lose life equal to four times your proficiency bonus and gain essence equal to your proficiency bonus.
+For the duration of this effect, you have advantage on all attacks.

-### Portent of the Four Winds - Miracle
+### Portent of Sacrifice - Miracle

 <div class="tight">